Dias-Lab/BacPP/paper/paper.md

 - **Illustration extracted features**:
   Extracted features including GC skew, AT skew, and mutual information between predictors will be provided.
 - **Estimation of prediction confidence**:
   If using kNN, the Euclidean distance between samples and their closest reference points will be calculated and placed in the distribution of pairwise Euclidean distance among reference data.
 A metric will be provided to quantify the relative confidence of the prediction.
+3-dimentional PCA space will be visualized as well with sampling data and reference data.

 # Outputs